About DeLaney Community Farm

 - Develop relationships between community members through education, leadership trainings and resource sharing opportunities.

 DeLaney is a 158-acre historic property located at 170 S. Chambers Road (between 1st and Alameda), on Aurora Parks & Open Space land.
 The Farm is situated on one of metro-Denver’s most scenic and rare pastoral areas and is accessible by Highline and Tollgate Creek bicycle and pedestrian trails, car and bus.
 DUG cultivates approximately 3 acres of mixed vegetables, herbs, and flowers.
+If you are interested in the historic DeLaney Farm, please contact the Aurora History Museum.

 About Community Supported Agriculture (CSA)